Are you a Chicken Little or an ostrich?

 A great example of a leader who sees and handles the gray rhino well is Christine Lagarde, managing director of the International Monetary Fund, Wucker says.
 Lagarde famously said the 2008 financial crisis could have been averted if it was handled by the Lehman Sisters, not the Lehman Brothers.

 Yet, Wucker adds, “It would be best if it was Lehman Brothers and Sisters because a diverse group of men and women can avoid group think.”

 Women in leadership do look at gray rhinos differently, Wucker says.
 “There is a gender element.
 Women see risk differently, and are more likely to be aware of it and they are the ones waving the red flags.”
-However, “They are not always likely to be heard.”Women see risk differently, and are more likely to be aware of it and they are the ones waving… Click To Tweet
+However, “They are not always likely to be heard.”Women see risk differently, and are more likely to be aware of it and they are the ones waving the red flags Click To Tweet

 In her recent book, “How Women Decide: What’s True, What’s Not, and What Strategies Spark the Best Choices,” author Therese Huston delineates the different approaches women make even in their own assessments.

 “There’s an enormous double standard when it comes to how men and women are perceived as decision-makers, and those differences can hamper much more than a woman’s career.
 One obstacle is the common perception that women are indecisive, encumbered by their need to build consensus, weighed down by a lack of self-confidence and an inability to handle stress.
 The fact that Huston’s book even exists reinforces this point,” Sheelah Kolhatkar writes in the New York Times review of the book.

 Women leaders express “a willingness to ask questions and definitely have a willingness to be wrong,” Wucker says.
 “They have a real self-awareness of their own limitations.
 Women delve into research and look harder at facts and are better listeners,” she says.